 Driving Time: 1 hour, 25 minutes (43.7 miles)

-By now the Finger Lakes waterfalls are starting to all resemble one another, but truly, you could visit 50+ more today without leaving town.
-Since we had to narrow down your choices, we’re recommending a few favorites.
+Since we had to narrow down the choices, we’re recommending a few of our absolute favorites.
 The first is Buttermilk Falls State Park, which is very close to downtown Ithaca.

-The gorge trail in Buttermilk Falls State Park is a short .62 miles (one way).
 You can certainly combine it with other trails for a longer hike, but if you want to take it easy on the last day of your Finger Lakes road trip, this is an easy and beautiful choice.

-Meander along the gorge trail, take a dip at the base of the lower falls, and head into Ithaca for lunch.
+Meander along the gorge trail, take a dip at the base of the lower falls, and then head into Ithaca for lunch.
 For a quick, inexpensive, and delicious meal, I recommend Luna Street Food on North Aurora Street.

 Early afternoon is a good time to meander around Ithaca Commons.
 Ithaca is a bustling college town, home to Cornell University and Ithaca College.
 It’s worth spending an extra day or two in Ithaca if you have time.

-If you’re a shopper, you’ll find all kinds of fun boutiques on State Street.
-If you love waterfalls (and you must if you’re reading this), you should check out Ithaca Falls, which you can walk to from downtown.
+If you love waterfalls (and you must if you’re reading this), you should check out Ithaca Falls, which you can walk to from downtown Ithaca.

-Fancy another wine tasting before leaving the Finger Lakes?
-Locals recommended Six Mile Creek Vineyards, just 3.5 miles from downtown Ithaca.
-What a beautiful setting!
 The sprawling vineyards are a perfect backdrop for wine sipping on the deck, and there is often live music to go with your gorgeous view.
-We bought our first red wine of the trip here, Ithaca Red, and packed it away for a long drive home.

 Final thoughts on our Finger Lakes Itinerary